 On October 15, 2013, the Company announced the completion of an interim data review of the first four cohorts for this study.
 The release stated that L-DOS47 was well tolerated for all patients treated within all cohorts.
 None of the treatment related adverse events reported to date has met the definition of a dose-limiting toxicity.
-No infusion or anaphylactic reactions have been reported.
 Adverse events reported as of that date are those normally expected for the population under study.